zouyue735/datascience3/README.md

 For more information about the data, see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project:

-See CodeBook.md for description of the cleaned data.
+See CodeBook for description of the cleaned data.